Flood Advisory issued for Ketchikan Gateway Borough by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-29 02:15:00 MST Expires: 2022-11-29 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Bon Homme; Lincoln; Minnehaha; Turner; Yankton WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 PM CST THIS EVENING * WHAT...Snow.
-Additional snow accumulations of 3 to 6 inches.
-Winds gusting as high as 35 mph. * WHERE...Portions of northwest Iowa, southwest Minnesota and southeast South Dakota. * WHEN...Until 6 PM CST this evening. * IMPACTS...Plan on slippery road conditions.
-Patchy blowing snow could significantly reduce visibility.
-The hazardous conditions could impact the morning or evening commute.

-Winter Weather Advisory issued for Antelope, Boone, Cedar, Knox, Madison, Pierce, Wayne by NWS

-Effective: 2022-11-29 03:00:00 CST Expires: 2022-11-29 18:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Antelope; Boone; Cedar; Knox; Madison; Pierce; Wayne WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 PM CST THIS EVENING * WHAT...Mixed precipitation expected.
-Total snow accumulations of 1 to 4 inches and ice accumulations of a light glaze.
-Winds gusting as high as 40 mph. * WHERE...Portions of northeast Nebraska. * WHEN...Until 6 PM CST this evening. * IMPACTS...Plan on slippery road conditions.
-Patchy blowing snow could significantly reduce visibility.
-The hazardous conditions could impact the morning or evening commute.
+Effective: 2022-11-30 07:00:00 EST Expires: 2022-12-01 07:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Target Area: Crawford; Missaukee; Montmorency; Oscoda; Presque Isle; Roscommon WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 7 AM WEDNESDAY TO 7 AM EST THURSDAY * WHAT...Lake effect snow and blowing snow expected.
+Total snow accumulations of 1 to 3 inches, with locally higher amounts possible.
+Winds gusting as high as 50 mph. * WHERE...Portions of Northern Lower Michigan. * WHEN...From 7 AM Wednesday to 7 AM EST Thursday. * IMPACTS...Plan on slippery road conditions.
+Patchy blowing snow will significantly reduce visibility at times.
+The hazardous conditions could impact the morning and evening commutes.
+Gusty winds could bring down tree branches and result in power outages. * ADDITIONAL DETAILS...Preceding rainfall and rapidly falling temperatures may lead to a flash freeze on area roadways Wednesday morning into the afternoon.

 Comments / 0